- Narcotic Control Regulation

 Although the regulations require pharmacists to take all reasonable steps to protect the narcotics under their control, the regulations do not define what is considered reasonable.
 Unlike other specific requirements for purchase and sales records, general security is left open to interpretation.
 A pharmacist must consider a number of issues when developing policies and procedures to meet the requirements of the NCR.
 Narcotic security is not just about placing narcotics in a safe or locked cabinet.
 Narcotics can be lost through forgeries, diversion, damages, miscounts or theft, both external and internal.
 Pharmacists and designated managers are expected to be familiar with and have in place policies and procedures to monitor and prevent narcotic losses.

 In planning the security of narcotics, the pharmacist should consider a number of factors, including, for example, the basic layout of the premises, the procedures that have been implemented to track narcotic inventory, and the systems in place to hire and screen prospective new staff.
 The pharmacist should be able to demonstrate what precautions have been taken to ensure that narcotics are not easily accessible by anyone entering the premises.
-For example, in the event that the security of the pharmacy has been breached or compromised, it would be reasonable for a member to demonstrate that they implemented more stringent security measures or sought assistance from police or security companies.
+For example, in the event that the security of the pharmacy has been breached or compromised, it would be reasonable for a registrant to demonstrate that they implemented more stringent security measures or sought assistance from police or security companies.
 Additional recommendations are provided below.

 What to Consider: